david-m-murray-1/Arduino-Due-Guitar-Pedal/README.md

 Apply stereo dynamics to dynamically scale the output. output sample, value limited by volume POT.

-TODO: class for stereo dynamics. class for linear normalization
+TODO: Footswitch to enable/disable bypass.
+TODO: finish flanger, tremolo, delay effects libraries

-TODO: finish ringModulator header and cpp
+TODO: add footswitch to multisim and ultiboard.

-Nearly finished with the accompanying pedal shield schematic.
+TODO: verify pins used on Arduino and re-map CS4271 with the new footprint.
+TODO: verify 28L TSSOP footprint on ultiboard
+TODO: add grounds for PCB

 TODO: Ultiboard footprints for parts: 2x stereo jacks

-TODO: 96kHz sampling rate.
-PWM clock set to 96khz.
-Change Crystal to 22.2MHz.
+TODO: Change Crystal to 22.2MHz.

+TODO: Metal casing for guitar pedal.
+TODO: Glass casing for guitar pedal.
+TODO: Test Hardware interface.
+Test codec for 48 kHz and 96 kHz.